pslucas0212/OpenShiftOnVMWare-Part-1/README.md

 ```
 $ oc edit config.imageregistry.operator.openshift.io -o yaml
 ```
-- Search for the first storage instance and change it from
+- Search for the first storage instance in the config file and change it from:
 ```
 storage: {}
 ```
-to the following:
+- to the following:
 ```
 storage:
   pvc: